The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,115||$4,045|

-If you're saddled with an at-fault accident, speeding ticket, reckless driving violation, or DWI on your driving record, Mercury could be a better choice than Infinity.
-Each auto insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to find out which insurer suits you.
+If you are carrying an at-fault collision, speeding ticket, reckless driving violation, or DUI on your driving résumé, Mercury could be a better choice than Infinity.
+Every insurance company has different post-violation pricing structures, so don't be afraid to shop around to find out which insurer is best for you.

 |At-fault accident (damage < $1,000)||$1,822||$5,774|

 |At-fault accident (damage > $1,000)||$1,125||$4,487|

 Insurance companies use age as an indicator of potential risk, assigning rates accordingly.
 A car insurance policy is usually priciest for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for drivers aged 25 or older.
 Because every insurance company evaluates age tiers in a different way, it's wise to compare rates and find a great fit.